hongsj235/End_to_end_USV/README.md

     - Simulator world file : Copy 'test.world' file to 'world' folder in 'VRx_gazebo' ROS package.
     - WAM-V model file : Copy 'cs470.urdf.xacro' file to 'urdf' folder in 'wamv_gazebo' ROS package.

-## Dataset(다운로드?!)

-Consists of image folder and 'data.csv'.
-In 'data.csv', there is the list of dataset.
-- Data list : Root of image, left_thruster value, right_thruster value

 ## Usage

 Download this repo.
 It is made for ROS package.
 You should download in your ROS workspace.
 In common case, the name of ROS work space is 'catkin_ws'.